-Recipe is a full-service restaurant company that franchises and operates iconic restaurant brands.
-As at December 30, 2018, Recipe had 21 brands (not including Casey's) and 1,382 restaurants, 1,324 of which were located in Canada with the remaining 58 located internationally (excludes 3 East Side Mario restaurants located in the United States).
+Recipe is a multi-branded restaurant, catering and food manufacturing company that franchises and operates iconic restaurant brands.
+As at December 29, 2019, Recipe had 23 brands (not including Casey's) and 1,373 restaurants, 1,332 of which were located in Canada with the remaining 41 located internationally (USA, Bahrain, China, India, Macao, Oman, Panama, Qatar, Saudi Arabia and the UAE).
 Recipe's international operations are not material relative to its operations as a whole.
 The significant majority of Recipe's restaurants are located across Canada.
-Of Recipe's 1382 restaurants 85% operated by franchisees or as a joint venture, and the remaining 15% are owned and operated corporately.
+Of Recipe's 1,373 restaurants 85% operated by franchisees or as a joint venture, and the remaining 15% are owned and operated corporately.
 Recipe's restaurant network includes Harvey's, Swiss Chalet, Kelsey's, East Side Mario's, Montana's, Milestones, Prime Pubs, Casey's, Bier Markt, Landing, New York Fries, St-Hubert, Original Joe's, State & Main, Elephant & Castle, The Burger's Priest, The Pickle Barrel restaurants, 1909 Taverne Moderne, The Keg, Fresh, Rose Reisman Catering and Marigolds & Onions.
 Recipe's iconic brands have established Recipe as a nationally recognized franchisor of choice.

-Recipe is a consolidator of brands in the restaurant industry and as at December 30, 2018 has a portfolio of 21 distinctive brands (not including Casey's), each of which is outlined below:
+Recipe is a consolidator of brands in the restaurant industry and as at December 29, 2019, has a portfolio of 23 distinctive brands (not including Casey's) and 1,373 restaurants, each of which is outlined below: